 Join An Emmaus Peer Support Group

-Emmaus spiritual peer support groups are open to men and women currently living with mental health challenges, as well as friends, family members, and loved ones who offer accompaniment and support.
+Emmaus Spiritual Peer Support offers peer-led groups for men and women living with mental health challenges, as well as caregivers supporting loved ones.

-Spiritual peer support focuses on shared prayer, learning building resiliency, walking together, moving forward towards a healthier life for ourselves and those whom we care for, and discovering Jesus Christ walking with us in the midst of it all.
+Spiritual peer support focuses on shared prayer, building resiliency, walking together, moving forward towards a healthier life for ourselves and those we care for, and on discovering that Jesus Christ walks with us in the midst of it all.

 Emmaus Support for Caregivers